Jenverse/Langcache-shadow-mode/README.md

 ## 🎯 Why Choose Shadow Mode?

+### Traditional Approach ❌
+- "Trust us, caching will work for you"
+- Theoretical performance improvements
+- Risk of production issues
+- Unclear ROI and business case

 ### Shadow Mode Approach ✅
 - "Let's prove it with your own data"
 - Concrete metrics from your actual queries